sfc-gh-eraigosa/dotfiles/README.md

 ~/opt/bin - saving my shell scripts and such
 ~/opt/lib - saving any python or ruby help me scripts ~/opt/docs - where i save my howto's and such where im learning new stuff or trying to remind myself how to do stuff
+             checkout this section for tips on installing and setting up zsh for a nice git prompt.
 ```
 On logout i want .bash_logout to save and commit my changes